Nianna/hyphenator/README.md

  * minTrailingLength (default: 2) - hyphen can be placed only before last _minTrailingLength_ characters

 ```
-List<String> patterns = ... // load the patterns from hyph dictionary file
+List<String> patterns = ... // load the patterns from the patterns file
 HyphenatorProperties properties = new HyphenatorProperties(3, 4);
 Hyphenator hyphenator = new Hyphenator(patterns, properties);